k2view-academy/K2View-Academy/articles/19_Broadway/01_broadway_overview.md

 # Broadway Overview

-Broadway is the Fabric module that is used to design data movement, its transformation and the orchestration of business flows.
+Broadway is the Fabric module used to design data movement, its transformation and the orchestration of business flows.
 Featuring a powerful user interface for creating and debugging business and data flows, Broadway also provides a high-performance execution engine that can be activated by Fabric.

 Broadway is used throughout Fabric, wherever data movement and orchestration are needed.
 For example:
 * [Logical Unit](/articles/03_logical_units/01_LU_overview.md) data population from external databases or REST APIs.